-Grade Level 11 - 12 Grade/Semester 0.5 NCAA Prerequisite Division Head Approval
+Grade Level 11 - 12 Grade/Semester 0.5 Junior or Senior Standing Prerequisite

 Students will be introduced to the expectations of the modern-day secondary education teacher, including the role of the teacher, moral, ethical, and legal expectations of teaching, and the social and political context of schools and communities.
-Twenty clock hours of participation/observation are required.
+Twenty clock hours of participation/ observation are required.
 To be enrolled in this dual credit course, students must meet dual credit prerequisites and complete dual credit requirements.
-Upon successful completion of this dual credit course, students may receive college/university credit.
+Upon successful completion of this dual credit course. students may receive college/university credit.
 See dual credit section in academic handbook for details.
+College Partner: Eastern Illinois University.